You may think water and smoke don’t mix, but when it comes to low and slow barbecue in your own backyard, a water pan may be your best friend.

 If you want to get a good-looking BBQ smoke ring, then moisture in the air as you cook helps with this in a couple of ways.

-If the surface of the meat remains moist, the formation of BBQ bark is delayed, allowing more smoke and chemicals to absorb into the meat that helps the smoke ring formation.
+So a moist cooking environment helps promote a smoke ring, allowing more smoke and chemicals to absorb into the meat that helps the smoke ring formation.

 Where Should You Place the Water Pan?

 The biggest factor in deciding where to place your water pan will be the type of cooker you have and the amount of room you have to position your pan.
+Let’s look at a few different types of smokers.

-If you have a typical two- or three-burner grill, you can turn one burner on and leave the other(s) off.
+If you have a typical two- or three-burner gas grill, you can turn one burner on and leave the other(s) off.
 Place your meat on the “cold” side with a water pan underneath.
 This way the water in the pan can heat up to create even radiant heat sitting underneath your food.

 When Should You Use a Water Pan?

-Anytime you are trying to cook at a constant, steady, low temperature for a long period is the ideal time to use a water pan.
+When it comes to what you are cooking, anytime you are trying to cook at a constant, steady, low temperature for a long period is the ideal time to use a water pan.

 It doesn’t matter what type of food you’re cooking, whether it be ribs, pork shoulder, brisket, prime rib, etc. If you’re going to be cooking at a low temp over a long period, you’ll benefit from a water pan.